VanshikaNigam/HandWritten-Digit-Classification/README.md

-# Hand Written Digit CLassification in Machine Learning
+# Hand Written Digit Classification in Machine Learning

 Implement a Multilayer Perceptron Neural Network and evaluate its performance in classifying handwritten digits.
 1. Feed Forward Propagation